xangel82/DS4-GB10-GX10-DSpark-CUDA/README.md

 The MIT License allows use, copy, modification, publication, distribution, sublicensing and sale of the software, provided that the copyright notice and license text are preserved in copies or substantial portions of the software.
-When reusing this repository, preserve the relevant upstream, Entrpi/ds4, llama.cpp and Marco Palaferri notices together with the MIT license.
+When reusing this repository, preserve the relevant upstream from Antirez, Entrpi/ds4, llama.cpp and Marco Palaferri notices together with the MIT license.